 The current default pfSense kernel is not built with multiple FIB support.
 Multiple FIB support has been in FreeBSD since Freebsd 6.0 or earlier.

-#4 Updated by Jeremy Porter almost 4 years ago
+#4 Updated by Jeremy Porter about 4 years ago

 As of 2.3 at least sysctl net.fibs report 4 fibs defined, and setfib is included in the distribution.